kluctl/kluctl/docs/commands.md

 ## Inclusion/Exclusion arguments
 <!-- BEGIN SECTION "deploy" "Inclusion/Exclusion arguments" true -->
 ```
 Inclusion/Exclusion arguments:
   Control inclusion/exclusion.

-    -I, --include-tag TEXT        Include deployments with given tag.
+  -I, --include-tag=INCLUDE-TAG,...
+Include deployments with given tag.
-    -E, --exclude-tag TEXT        Exclude deployments with given tag.
-Exclusion has precedence over inclusion, meaning
+  -E, --exclude-tag=EXCLUDE-TAG,...
+Exclude deployments with given tag.
+Exclusion has precedence over inclusion,
-                                  that explicitly excluded deployments will always be excluded even if an inclusion
+                                       meaning that explicitly excluded deployments will always be excluded even if an
-                                  rule would match the same deployment.
+                                       inclusion rule would match the same deployment.
+      --include-deployment-dir=INCLUDE-DEPLOYMENT-DIR,...
-    --include-kustomize-dir TEXT  Include kustomize dir.
+                                       Include deployment dir.
 The path must be relative to the root deployment project.
+      --exclude-deployment-dir=EXCLUDE-DEPLOYMENT-DIR,...
-    --exclude-kustomize-dir TEXT  Exclude kustomize dir.
+                                       Exclude deployment dir.
 The path must be relative to the root deployment project.
                                        Exclusion has precedence over inclusion, same as in --exclude-tag

 ```
 <!-- END SECTION -->